Lyn Freeman, Ph.D., LPC

-Derek has 34 years of experience in telecommunications, the last 21 as a director, managing technical groups that do planning, engineering, construction and maintenance of telecommunications systems.
-This experience has served Mind Matters Research well as the organization seeks to provide cutting edge and research based behavioral medicine interventions to distant populations via telemedicine and videoconferencing systems.
+Derek had 47 years of experience in telecommunications, the last 26 as a director, managing technical groups that do planning, engineering, construction and maintenance of telecommunications systems.
+This experience served Mind Matters Research well as the organization aspired to provide cutting edge and research based behavioral medicine interventions to distant populations via telemedicine and videoconferencing systems.

 Alison Bonds Shapiro MBA